 The evaporative emission control system in your car helps to purify pollutants from the combustion process.
-This is important to keeping your car within your state’s emissions guidelines, and also helps your engine to run efficiently.
+This is important for keeping your car within your state’s emissions guidelines and helps your engine run efficiently.

 The trouble code P0446 often tells you there’s a problem with the vent control that regulates airflow into and out of the system.
 This isn’t always the answer when you get this code, though, as you’ll see from the explanation below.

 Table of Contents

 - 3 What are the symptoms of the P0446 code?

 - 4 What are the causes of P0446?

 - 5 How serious is the P0446 code?

 - 6 How to diagnose the P0446 code?

 - 7 Common mistakes to avoid while diagnosing the P0446 code

 - 8 What should you do to fix the code P0446?